XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/ledger-methods/ledger_data.md

 | `state`        | Array                               | Array of JSON objects containing data from the ledger's state tree, as defined below. |
 | `marker`       | [Marker][]                          | Server-defined value indicating the response is paginated.
 Pass this to the next call to resume where this call left off. |

+If a `type` field is mentioned in the request, the `state` array might be empty.
+In such cases, you'll have to use the `marker` from this response to paginate and retrieve further data.
+Keep repeating this until you get a non-empty `state` array _(if the object specified in `type` exists on the ledger)_.

 The format of each object in the `state` array depends on whether `binary` was set to true or not in the request.
 Each `state` object may include the following fields:

 | `Field`             | Type      | Description                                |